Same-sex marriage law in the United States by state: Pennsylvania

 § 1704.
 Marriage between persons of the same sex.

-It is hereby declared to be the strong and longstanding public policy of this Commonwealth that marriage shall be better one man and one woman.
+It is hereby declared to be the strong and longstanding public policy of this Commonwealth that marriage shall be between one man and one woman.
 A marriage between persons of the same sex which was entered into in another state or foreign jurisdiction, even if valid where entered into, shall be void in this Commonwealth.